AI Website BuildersDorikDorikDurableDurableMixoMixoUseArticleUseArticleEmergentEmergentLovableLovableRunableRunableCarrdCarrd AI Website Builders

 You learn to write specifications, not prompts.

-The quality of what Emergent builds scales directly with the clarity of what you ask it to build.
+The quality of what it builds scales directly with the clarity of what you ask it to build.
 You develop the habit of describing inputs, outputs, data relationships, user roles, and integration requirements before starting a session.
 Output quality improves noticeably.
 You also learn to budget credits — understanding which requests are expensive and which are lightweight.

 S5+